 - Your doctor will prescribe the lowest dose for a short time.

 - Always take your zopiclone exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.

 How to take zopiclone

-- Swallow the whole tablet, do not crush or chew it.
-You can take zopiclone with or without food.
+- Swallow the tablet whole.
+Do not crush or chew it.

 - Do not take zopiclone if you wake up from your sleep during the night.

 Extra care is needed when taking zopiclone because it can cause daytime sleepiness and affect your concentration leading to an increased risk of accidents.

 Zopiclone causes drowsiness but it can affect people in different ways.
 In some people, drowsiness can last 12 hours after taking the dose.
 This can feel like a ‘hangover’ with symptoms including sleepiness, co-ordination problems, dizziness and falls.

 Drinking alcohol before or after taking zopiclone can cause severe drowsiness, breathing problems and you may find it difficult to wake up.